kkrt-labs/kakarot/docs/general/cairo_precompiles.md

 ```

 Once deployed, the contract can be called to increment the counter in a Cairo
-contract deployed at address `0xabc`.
-The deployment address will need to be
+contract deployed at starknet address `0xabc`.
+The deployment address will need
-communicated to Kakarot for the precompile to be whitelisted.
+to be communicated to Kakarot for the precompile to be whitelisted.

 Internally, a new logic flow is implemented when processing message calls.
 If
 the target address is the Cairo precompile address, we check if the code_address
 of the message is whitelisted.
 If it is, we execute the Cairo contract.
 If it is
 not, we revert the transaction.

-To execute the Cairo contract, we need to convert the calldata in bytes to the
+To execute the Cairo contract, we need to convert the EVM calldata, expressed as
-expected Cairo inputs, serialized to an `Array<felt252>`.
-This serialization
+a bytes[], to the expected Cairo inputs, serialized to an `Array<felt252>`.
+Each
-process must be done upfront, in the Solidity contract, before calling the
-precompile.
-Each 256-bit word in the calldata is truncated to 251 bit and packed
+256-bit word sequence in the EVM calldata must correspond to an element of at
-into a `felt252`.
-The resulting `Array<felt252>` is then passed to the
+most, 251 bit, Cairo's native field element.
+For example, consider the
+`setCairoCounter` function above.
+The `newCounter` argument is 256 bits, and
+thus split into two 128-bit values to match the expected Cairo input.
+If we want
+to increase the counter by 1, the data sent would be `data = ["00" * 63 + "01"].

-precompile.
-Similarly, the return data of the Cairo contract is deserialized
+Similarly, the return data of the Cairo contract is deserialized into 32-bytes
-into 32-bytes words, and stored in the return data of the EVM call.
+words, and stored in the return data of the EVM call.

 > Note: It is left to the responsibility of the wrapper contract developer to
 > ensure that the calldata is correctly serialized to match the Cairo contract's